GetStream/Winds/README.md

 ### Step 5 - Enjoy

-Point your browser to [localhost:1337](http://localhost:1337/), follow topics, create an account and add feeds as you please.
+Point your browser to: [localhost:1337](http://localhost:1337/), follow topics, create an account and add feeds as you please.

 ## Contributing to This Project